The chaos in Venezuela could get much worse

 As it sinks deeper into chaos, Venezuela has huge bills coming up, and it still hasn't paid debts that were due weeks ago.

-The country has about $900 million in bond payments due Friday, and it still owes $350 million more that was due earlier this month.
+The country's state-run oil company, PDVSA, on Friday paid roughly $900 million to bondholders, but it still owes $350 million more that was due earlier this month.

-This deadline is unforgiving.
-Usually Venezuela gets 30 days to resolve a late payment.
-But if Venezuela doesn't pay on Friday, it gets only three more business days to make good before the country defaults.

-The consequences would be severe for a nation of 30 million people that's already running out of food and medicine.
+Many experts who follow Venezuela's economy see a government default as inevitable.
+The consequences of that would be severe for a nation of 30 million people that's already running out of food and medicine.

 Related: Venezuela's children are dying

 Making matters worse: More bills come due next week.
 On November 2, Venezuela owes $1.1 billion.
-Again, it will have only a three-day grace period before a default would occur.
+It will have only a three-day grace period before a default occurs.
 Venezuela's bonds are owned by an array of investors, from Wall Street strategists to ordinary Americans with 401(k)s.

 The government has slowly drained its savings to pay down debt.
 In 2011, its central bank had $30 billion.
 In 2015, $20 billion.
 This year: $10 billion.
 By comparison, Venezuela's neighbor Colombia has four times as much in reserves: $46 billion.